techidaily/site-extra-support/source/_posts/new-pro-cloud-storage-guide-optimal-options-highlighted.md

 Just like a Dropbox Advanced Plan, Box unlimited storage service is not an unlimited free storage.
 Indeed, the unlimited storage plan price, the cheapest is Business plan which cost $20 per month for each user.
 You can also get it annually for $15 for each user which lets you save about 25%.

-## Part3: Best unlimited cloud storage for photos and videos

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UcplMvRBulA?si=iBonbwDS1v7RAlHK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part3: Best unlimited cloud storage for photos and videos

 ### 1\.
 Flickr Pro